athdot/jeeves/README.md

 ### Recent Version Notes
 - Further Candlestick chart analysis work
 - Official Version release with functional new algo ```lpLongShortBeta.py``` which is perhaps the first iteration of an algo to work with low capital.
 As it stands now, it organizes stocks based on day trend.
 Can be improved with Candlesticks later, however
+- Addition of a report with Mailjet API

 ### Algorithm Creation